Jennifer Militello

 Her second collection, Body Thesaurus, was named a finalist for the Poetry Society of America's Alice Fay di Castagnola Award by Marilyn Hacker in 2010.
 Her third book A Camouflage of Specimens and Garments was a finalist for the Eric Hoffer Book Award and the Sheila Margaret Motton Prize.
 Her chapbook Anchor Chain, Open Sail appeared from Finishing Line Press in 2006.

+Militello was named the Poet Laureate of New Hampshire in 2024.

 Life

 Militello was born in New York City and raised in Rhode Island.
 She has taught at Brown University, the Rhode Island School of Design, and the University of Massachusetts Lowell.
 She is currently teaching in the MFA program at New England College, and living in Goffstown, New Hampshire.

 Her poetry can be found in literary journals and magazines including AGNI, American Poetry Review, The Kenyon Review, The New Republic, The North American Review, The Paris Review, Poetry, Tin House, The Virginia Quarterly Review, Boston Review and in anthologies including Best New Poets (University of Virginia Press).